Aawaiz-Soomro/Modern_Portfolio/README.md

 ## 🌐 Deployment

-The site is deployed through GitHub Pages using a custom domain:
+The site is deployed through GitHub Pages using default github domain.
-👉 ojasmediratta.com